 Address: Ejército Republicano, La Santa Cruz, La Cruz, 76020 Santiago de Querétaro, Qro., Mexico.

 2:15 p.m.
 The last stop of the tour was Dulce Querétaro, a candy shop.
-There are all kinds of traditional sweets you can get, but something you have to try are the pedos de monja (literally nun’s farts).
+There are all kinds of traditional sweets you can get, but something you have to try is the pedos de monja (literally nun’s farts).
 It turns out an Italian chef created these sweets in Barcelona and named them petto di monca (nun’s breasts, due to their shape).
 The Spanish pronounced pedo instead of petto and the mispronounced name remains until our days.

 The pedos de monja are made from a mixture of flour, eggs, sugar, lemon zest, and chocolate.
 They’re delicious!